Child Protection Policy

 Records are kept of accidents and external injuries to ensure children’s welfare is monitored.

 If a child discloses abuse to a staff member, they must listen and re-assure the child.
-Do not question the child and explain that they must share the information with the manager to ensure the child’s safety.
-All conversations must be recorded.
+Do not question the child and explain that they must share the information with the Nursery Manager to ensure the child’s safety.
+All conversations must be documented.

 Children at the nurseries are encouraged to learn about safety.
 They are encouraged to be independent when toileting and staff talk to them about privacy.
-Children are encouraged to respect personal space and staff do not initiate physical contact.
+Children are encouraged to respect personal space.

 Nappy changing and toileting is carried out in secure facilities and no visitors are permitted in the area when a child is being changed.